Ravi Jhankal

-Ravi Jhankal is an Indian television, stage and film actor, most known for working in Shyam Benegal's films, including Welcome to Sajjanpur (2008) and Well Done Abba (2010) and for the role of P. V. Narasimha Rao in Pradhanmantri (TV Series).
+Ravi Jhankal is an Indian television, stage and film actor, mostly known for working in Shyam Benegal's films, including Welcome to Sajjanpur (2008) and Well Done Abba (2010) and for the role of P. V. Narasimha Rao in Pradhanmantri (TV Series).
 He is also part of Surnai, Mumbai-based theatre group.

 He has graduated from National School of Drama, Delhi.

-Early Life: Ravi jhankal was born and bought up in Pink City (Jaipur, Rajasthan), in a business family with 5 brother and 3 sister.
-His father was having a business of cloth retail and stitching.
-Studied in government school Ravi jhankal was creative and intelligent, he used to participate in most of the school activities.